Polish anti-religious campaign: Bureau for Religious Affairs

-In 1950 the Polish government created the Bureau for Religious Affairs, which had jurisdiction over personnel decisions and organisational functions.
+In 1950, the Polish government created the Bureau for Religious Affairs, which had jurisdiction over personnel decisions and organisational functions.

 The Main Commission of Intellectuals and Catholic Activists attached to the Peace Committee of Polish Partisans, was founded in 1950 and originally comprised members of theological faculties, representatives from the catholic university in Lublin and active Church workers.
 In 1950, this group participated in the second International Peace Congress in Warsaw.
 In 1951, this organization sponsored the first national conference of clergy and laymen representing Catholic public opinion.
 This organization attempted to mould public opinion and formulate principles pertaining to the behaviour of Catholics.
 It actively promoted the peace campaign, as well as government protests against remilitarization in West Germany and for support of holding the western territories.
 It criticized the Catholic Church in West Germany for allegedly being exploited for anti-Polish purposes.

 Another organization, called the Catholic Social Club, supported the regime and even had representation in the Polish parliament, however, it lacked popular support.
 It attempted to reconcile Catholic teaching with dialectical materialism.

 The Society of Children's Friends (TPD) was created by the Communist Party in 1949 to secularize the public school system, and it established kindergartens, primary schools, teachers' colleges, camps and recreation centres for youth.
-A principle aim of the Society was to educate the youth as atheists and supporters of the regime.
+A principal aim of the Society was to educate the youth as atheists and supporters of the regime.
 By 1950, the TPD had established more than 500 schools.
 The Catholic Church actively opposed the attempts to remove religious instruction, and Church influence, from public schools, and encouraged the faithful to support the church in its opposition.
-By 1956, religious education in public schools had been almost completely eliminated.
+By 1956, religious education in public schools had been almost eliminated.
 The Soviet-style propaganda campaign created museums, associations and publications devoted to atheism.